Joaquín Torres-García: 1900

-1910–1919
+1910

-Torres-García traveled to Brussels to paint a pavilion at the Brussels International World Fair.
-During a prolonged stay in Paris, he visited friends, museums and galleries.
-Torres-García's art later shared aspects of cubism and the theories exemplified in Du "Cubisme" (published in 1912), indicated by the 1912 Paris exhibition organized and named by the Section d'Or.
-During his first trip to Italy and Switzerland, Torres-García was exposed to futurism.
+Torres-García journeyed to Brussels to undertake a painting project for a pavilion at the Brussels International World Fair.
+Following this, he spent an extended period in Paris, where he reconnected with friends and explored numerous museums and galleries.
+During this time, elements of cubism began to appear in his work, aligning with the theories presented in "Du Cubisme," published in 1912.
+This influence was evident in his art showcased at the 1912 Paris exhibition, organized by the Section d'Or.
+Additionally, his first visit to Italy and Switzerland introduced him to the principles of futurism.

-He exhibited the painting Philosophy X Musa at the sixth International Exhibition of Art in Barcelona in 1911, donating it to the Institut d'Estudis Catalans.
-"From the moment of its public appearance until today this work has been unanimously interpreted by the historiography as the foundational reference of noucentisme."
-Torres-García then painted a second version of the painting, which is part of the collection of the Reina Sofia Museum in Madrid.
+In 1911, Torres-García showcased his painting 'Philosophy X Musa' at the sixth International Exhibition of Art in Barcelona, subsequently donating it to the Institut d'Estudis Catalans.
+Since its debut, this work has been consistently recognized by historians as a foundational piece of noucentisme.
+Later, Torres-García created a second version of this painting, which is now housed in the collection of the Reina Sofia Museum in Madrid.

-In 1912, two exhibitions were held at the Galeries Dalmau: Torres-García (works from his Noucentista period) and Pablo Picasso, with drawings from his Blue Period (February - March 1912).
-Torres-García published his first book, Notes sobre Art (Notes on Art), in May 1913.
+In 1912, two exhibitions were held at the Galeries Dalmau: Torres-García (works from his Noucentista period) and Pablo Picasso, with drawings from his Blue Period (February - March 1912).Exposició de dibuixos i pintures de Joaquim Torres García, Galeries Dalmau, 1912 (exhibition catalogue) Torres-García published his first book, Notes sobre Art (Notes on Art), in May 1913.
 In the introduction, he wrote: "Aquestes curtes notes poden tenir interès, demes, per anar estretament lligades, com quelcom de viu, a tot o que arrencant de la nostra tradició, en el pensament i en la realitat, tendeix a formar el ver Renaixement e Catalunya" ("These short essays may be of interest also because they are closely related to, something that is alive, sprung from our tradition, in thought and in reality, to form the true Renaissance of Catalonia").
 Torres-García then founded the Escuela de Decoración (School of Decoration/Decorative Arts) in Sarrià.
 "Prat de la Riba (president of the Council) had then his newly formulated conception of Catalan nationalism, and sees in the Mediterranean tradition proposed a positive content for the national profile, rich in spiritual substance."